-17. The project aims to directly benefit approximately $10,400^3$ households (52,000 people).
-Approximately 30 percent of these direct beneficiaries will be women.
-The project will address the priority needs of the total population of selected gewogs that is composed entirely of small and poor farmers.
-The project will also improve homegrown school feeding programs for 3,000 school children in 16 schools located in 11 project gewogs by facilitating productive linkages among producer groups and the schools.
+17. The project aims to directly benefit approximately 10,400 households (52,000 people).3 About 30 percent of the direct beneficiaries will be women.
+The project will address priority needs of the entire population of the selected gewogs, all of whom are small and poor farmers.
+The project will also improve homegrown school feeding programs for 3,000 school children in 16 schools located in 11 project gewogs4 by facilitating productive linkages among producer groups and the schools.

-$^{3}$ The project aims to cover the entire rural population of the selected five dzongkhags (approximately 10,400 households).
+$^{^{3}}$ The project aims to cover the entire rural population of the selected five dzongkhags (approximately 10,400 households).
 In the original proposal for GAFSP, the number of beneficiary households (households) was estimated at 39,000 across 78 gewogs in seven dzongkhags in the East.
-This however was a significant overestimation of the reach of the project given the size of the grant.
+This, however, was a significant overestimation of the reach of the project given the size of the grant.

-&lt;sup>4 These 3,000 school children are included in the total 10,400 HHs (52,000 people) covered under the project (approximately 6% of the total population).
+4 These 3,000 school children are included in the total 10,400 HHs (52,000 people) covered under the project (approximately 6 percent of the total population).

-IV.
+III.
 PROJECT DESCRIPTION